hakonmh/distilnews/README.md

 </details>

-### Labelling
+### Labeling

-The main idea here was to label the data using the OpenAI's Chat GPT API.
-GPT-4 was considered, but it was found to expensive for this project, so GPT 3.5 was used instead.
-Unfortunately, the performance of GPT-3.5 alone fell short of expectations, leading us to augment it with additional classifiers to enhance the quality of data labeling
+The main idea here was to label the data using OpenAI's ChatGPT.
+GPT-4 was considered, but it was found to expensive to be viable, so GPT-3.5 was used instead.
+Unfortunately, the performance of GPT-3.5 alone fell short of expectations, leading us to augment it with additional classifiers to enhance the quality of data labeling.

 - The sentiment data labeled by taking the subset of headlines classified with the same sentiment by